Potrero Hill: Living

 Potrero Hill has deep working-class roots but over the last two decades has experienced rapid transition to a white-collar neighborhood.
 It is popular with families and working professionals, many with ties to the technology industry.

 Architecture

-Single-family homes comprise 33% of the housing stock, while 2-4 unit buildings comprise 34%.
+Single-family homes comprise 32% of the housing stock, while 2–4 unit buildings comprise 34%.
+The style of architecture ranges from Victorian style homes built in the late 19th century to modern style architecture built in the 21st century.